Ganesh-d/IBrain-Task/README.md

 html used for design UI.
-bootstrap for style and design. mysql used for setting up database.
+bootstrap for style and design. mysql used for setting up database. i have use eclipse ide to write code.

+firstly i have created database then create table according to csv file then upload all data of that csv file into the mysql tables.

 when you execute project it firstly run index.html page that means home page of our application. all html file contain front end code and backend code written inside servlet.